twolfson/large-file-playground/README.md

             ]
         }
         ```
+    - Ran `git bigstore init` which generated `.bigstore`
+        - Normally we wouldn't ignore this for private repos and probably make something accessible for public repos
+    - Ugh, this is going to require its own push/pull.
+Okay, going to pause this and revisit another day

 ## Unlicense
 As of Mar 19 2018, Todd Wolfson has released this repository and its contents to the public domain.